swekondaparthi/NOTES/README.md

 All per-node TLS certificates have a short expiration life of 24 hours (the first time) and **30 days** (after renewal).

+Proper administration of an OpenShift cluster requires awareness and mitigation of various capacity issues that arise during operation.